Taglyatelle/taglyatelle/CONTRIBUTING.md

 ## Create a pull request

-1. Test the webhook events
+I. Test the webhook events

 ```shell
 # Start the smee proxy (in one terminal)